-Comparison of Enforcement Data: 2011 to 2017
+Comparison of Enforcement Data: 2011-19

-The STOP Act State Survey is now in its seventh year of data collection.
-Exhibits III.27 to III.31 offer a snapshot of the results for 2011 to 2017 for several key components of the enforcement data.
-Caution should be used in interpreting these data.
+The STOP Act State Survey is now in its ninth year of data collection.
+Exhibits 3.30-3.40 offer a snapshot of the results for 2011-19 for several key components of enforcement data.

-Data collection and reporting vary greatly from year to year among the states, so it is not possible to compare all states over these 7 years.
-Fewer than half the states provided information in all 7 years for all datasets.25
+Data collection and reporting vary greatly from year to year among the states, so it is not possible to compare all states over these 9 years.
+Fewer than half the states provided information in all 9 years for all datasets.